 A U.S. holder of exchangeable debt instruments such as the convertible senior notes may, in certain circumstances, be deemed to have received distributions of stock as a result of adjustments (or failures to make adjustments) to the exchange price of such instruments.
 Adjustments to the exchange price made pursuant to a bona fide reasonable adjustment formula which has the effect of preventing the dilution of the interest of the holders of the debt instruments, however, generally will not be deemed to result in a constructive distribution of stock.
 Certain of the possible adjustments provided in the convertible senior notes, including adjustments in respect of cash dividends to Parent's stockholders, may not qualify as being pursuant to a bona fide reasonable adjustment formula.
 In addition, an adjustment to the exchange rate in connection with a "make-whole adjustment event" may be treated as a constructive distribution.
 If such adjustments are made, a U.S. Holder will be deemed to have received constructive distributions includible in such holder's income in the manner described under "-U.S. Federal Income Taxation of 'U.S. Holders'-Distributions on our Common Stock" below even though such holder has not received any cash or property as a result of such adjustments; provided, however, that it is not clear whether a constructive dividend deemed paid to a U.S. Holder would be eligible for the preferential rates of U.S. federal income tax applicable in respect of certain dividends received.
-In certain circumstances, the failure to provide for such an adjustment may also result in a constructive distribution deemed received by a U.S. Holder would not give rise to any cash from which any applicable withholding could be satisfied, if backup withholding is paid on behalf of a U.S. Holder (because such holder failed to establish an exemption from backup withholding), such backup withholding may be set off against subsequent payments on the convertible senior notes, including any payment of interest or of cash or stoc
+In certain circumstances, the failure to provide for such an adjustment may also result in a constructive distribution to a U.S. Holder.
+Because a constructive distribution deemed received by a U.S. Holder would not give rise to any cash from which any applicable withholding could be satisfied, if backup withholding is paid on behalf of a U.S. Holder (because such holder failed to establish an exemption from backup withholding), such backup withholding may be set off against subsequent payments on the convertible senior notes

-Sale, Exchange, or Other Disposition of our Convertible Senior Notes
+Sale, Exchange, or Other Disposition of Our Convertible Senior Notes

-A U.S. Holder generally will recognize capital gain or loss upon a sale, exchange or other disposition of our convertible senior notes in an amount equal to the difference between the amount realized by the U.S. Holder from such sale, exchange or other disposition and the U.S. Holder's tax basis in such convertible senior notes.
+A U.S. Holder generally will recognize capital gain or loss upon a sale, exchange or other disposition (other than conversion of a convertible senior note, the U.S. federal income tax consequences of which are described under "-U.S. Federal Income Taxation of 'U.S. Holders'-Treatment of the Conversion" below) of of our convertible senior notes in an amount equal to the difference between the amount realized by the U.S. Holder from such sale, exchange or other disposition (other than amounts attributable to accrued and unpaid interest, which will generally be taxable to such U.S. Holder as ordinary income to the extent not previously included in income) and the U.S. Holder's tax basis in such convertible senior notes.
 Such gain or loss will be treated as long-term capital gain or loss if the U.S. Holder's holding period is greater than one year at the time of the sale, exchange or other disposition.
 Such capital gain or loss will generally be treated as U.S. source income or loss, as applicable, for U.S. foreign tax credit purposes.
 Long-term capital gains of non-corporate U.S. Holder's ability to deduct capital losses against income is subject to certain limitations.